 Led by distinguished analyst Sarah Burnett, the team at Everest Research Group set out to help enterprise executives and automation practitioners understand the difference between Intelligent Automation (IA) and Robotic Process Automation (RPA).
 This result is this recent report: “Intelligent Automation: Accelerating from Short-term Wins to Long-term Strategic Business Outcomes: A Guide to Undertaking Automation-led Business Transformation.”
 A complimentary licensed copy of the report is available for download here, or read on for key points and our responses:

-1. How is Intelligent Automation different from traditional RPA?
+1. What is Intelligent Automation and how it is different from traditional RPA?

+First, let’s stop thinking that Intelligent Automation is the same as RPA.
+There is a huge difference outlined below.
 Robotic process automation (RPA) follows rules to automate work that has no variation.
 When you log into your email account, you enter a username and password the same way every time.
-RPA is great for these types of repetitive tasks, which often string together to form a simple business process, like: log in, click box, move file from Point A to Point B, log out.
+RPA is great for these types of repetitive tasks, which often string together to form a simple business process: log in, click a box, move a file from Point A to Point B, log out.

 This is why AI-driven Intelligent Automation is superior to rules-driven RPA.
-Intelligent Automation integrates all the capabilities found in RPA, plus adds capabilities to process automation only possible through bots that learn and adapt to data in real time.
+IA integrates all RPA capabilities plus adds capabilities to process automation only possible through bots that learn and adapt to data in real-time.
 According to the Everest Group report, these are some critical features of what they call “RPA 4.0” or Intelligent Automation:

-2. How many companies are using IA vs traditional RPA?
+2. Which companies are using IA vs traditional RPA?

 3. What are the key benefits of Intelligent Automation?

-Especially in banking, finance and healthcare companies, regulatory compliance has eroded margins, and leaner, fast-moving digital-native competitors have more room for profit variability.
+Especially in banking and financial companies, regulatory compliance has eroded margins, and leaner, fast-moving digital-native competitors have more room for profit variability.
 Reducing cost is a critical benefit, no matter how strategic an enterprise is.

 Also: Traditional, rules-driven RPA doesn’t meaningfully reduce human effort.
 It just changes it.
 Analysts may eliminate repetitive work, but then have to spend time managing and re-training RPA bots.
-Intelligent Automation improves employee engagement by reducing both.
+Intelligent Automation examples show that this technology improves employee engagement by reducing both.

 Compliance is another concern in these sectors.
 As Everest explains in the report, “the compliance functions of enterprises from regulation-heavy verticals such as banking, insurance, and healthcare go through multi-step repetitive processes and need to navigate through complex IT architecture.”
 Navigating this complexity and providing the depth and detail of reporting that regulators mandate is beyond the capability of standalone RPA products.
-Intelligent Automation helps complex organizations “ensure adherence to quality and compliance.”
+Among other intelligent process automation benefits, it’s clear that Intelligent Automation technology helps complex organizations “ensure adherence to quality and compliance.”